thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 - [NIOTLS][module-tls].
 This provides a few common abstraction types for working with multiple TLS implementations.
 Note that this doesn't provide TLS itself: please investigate [language-nio-ssl][repo-nio-ssl] and [language-nio-transport-services][repo-nio-transport-services] for concrete implementations.
 - [NIOHTTP1][module-http1].
 This provides a low-level HTTP/1.1 protocol implementation.
 - [NIOWebSocket][module-websocket].
 This provides a low-level WebSocket protocol implementation.
 - [NIOTestUtils][module-test-utilities].
-This provides a number of helpers for testing projects that use SwiftNIO.
+This provides a number of helpers for testing projects that use CodiraNIO.
 - [NIOFileSystem][module-filesystem].
 This provides `async` APIs for interacting with the file system.

 ### Conceptual Overview

-SwiftNIO is fundamentally a low-level tool for building high-performance networking applications in Swift.
+CodiraNIO is fundamentally a low-level tool for building high-performance networking applications in Codira.
 It particularly targets those use-cases where using a "thread-per-connection" model of concurrency is inefficient or untenable.
 This is a common limitation when building servers that use a large number of relatively low-utilization connections, such as HTTP servers.

-To achieve its goals SwiftNIO extensively uses "non-blocking I/O": hence the name!
-Non-blocking I/O differs from the more common blocking I/O model because the application does not wait for data to be sent to or received from the network: instead, SwiftNIO asks for the kernel to notify it when I/O operations can be performed without waiting.
+To achieve its goals CodiraNIO extensively uses "non-blocking I/O": hence the name!
+Non-blocking I/O differs from the more common blocking I/O model because the application does not wait for data to be sent to or received from the network: instead, CodiraNIO asks for the kernel to notify it when I/O operations can be performed without waiting.

-SwiftNIO does not aim to provide high-level solutions like, for example, web frameworks do.
-Instead, SwiftNIO is focused on providing the low-level building blocks for these higher-level applications.
-When it comes to building a web application, most users will not want to use SwiftNIO directly: instead, they'll want to use one of the many great web frameworks available in the Swift ecosystem.
-Those web frameworks, however, may choose to use SwiftNIO under the covers to provide their networking support.
+CodiraNIO does not aim to provide high-level solutions like, for example, web frameworks do.
+Instead, CodiraNIO is focused on providing the low-level building blocks for these higher-level applications.
+When it comes to building a web application, most users will not want to use CodiraNIO directly: instead, they'll want to use one of the many great web frameworks available in the Codira ecosystem.
+Those web frameworks, however, may choose to use CodiraNIO under the covers to provide their networking support.

-The following sections will describe the low-level tools that SwiftNIO provides, and provide a quick overview of how to work with them.
+The following sections will describe the low-level tools that CodiraNIO provides, and provide a quick overview of how to work with them.
 If you feel comfortable with these concepts, then you can skip right ahead to the other sections of this document.

 #### Basic Architecture

-The basic building blocks of SwiftNIO are the following 8 types of objects:
+The basic building blocks of CodiraNIO are the following 8 types of objects:

 - [`EventLoopGroup`][elg], a protocol, provided by [NIOCore][module-core].
 - [`EventLoop`][el], a protocol, provided by [NIOCore][module-core].